 - Nano-influencers – somebody with fewer than 1,000 followers who has immense influence with a comparatively narrow niche.

 If you, as a brand, have done your homework, you should have selected the most suitable person as your influencer.
 Remember that they have built up their own brand.
-Therefore you need to ensure that your messages to their audience are authentic to that audience.
-You need to encourage your influencers to share your brand story in their voice.
+Therefore, you need to ensure that your messages to their audience are authentic to that audience.
+Encourage your influencers to share your brand story in their voice.

-40. Nearly 40% of Twitter users say they’ve made a purchase as a direct result of a Tweet from an influencer
+64. Nearly 40% of Twitter users say they’ve made a purchase as a direct result of a Tweet from an influencer.

-41. Participants aged 13-24 were twice as likely to evaluate an influencer by their social presence and follower count as older audiences
+65. Participants aged 13-24 were twice as likely to evaluate an influencer by their social presence and follower count as older audiences.

 This was another result from the Twitter survey.
 There is a clear distinction in the way that different age groups look at influence in social media.
 Older generations tend to follow traditional celebrities.
 Millennials and Generation Z are more likely to take an interest in social media sensations, such as PewDiePie.

-42. 70% of teenage YouTube subscribers say they relate to YouTube creators more than traditional celebrities
+66. 70% of teenage YouTube subscribers say they relate to YouTube creators more than traditional celebrities.

 This statistic, provided by Google, again emphasizes the differences between the generations.
 Television has a far smaller impact on Generation Z that is had on previous generations.
 Hence they have far less of interest in traditional celebrities.
 The current generation has grown up with the internet, and the internet is where they find their own celebrities.

-43. 6 in 10 YouTube subscribers would follow advice on what to buy from their favorite creator over their favorite TV or movie personality
+67. 6 in 10 YouTube subscribers would follow advice on what to buy from their favorite creator over their favorite TV or movie personality.

 This is another sobering statistic from Google that emphasizes the differences between the generations.
 If marketers do not recognize these marked differences, they do so at their peril.

-44. Firms still find it difficult to determine the Return on Investment on an Influencer Marketing Campaign
+68. Firms still find it difficult to determine the return on investment of an influencer marketing campaign.

 As influencer marketing has become more widespread, there have been quite a few studies on how to best determine an ROI from a campaign.
 The reality is that the ROI is very much determined by the brand’s intention.
 Traditional marketers and executives still struggle with this open-ended concept.

-48. 50% of consumers will take some action after reading a positive review
+72. 50% of consumers will take some action after reading a positive review.

 This is further a result of the BrightLocal survey indicating why firms need to work on ensuring that they receive positive online reviews for their products.
 Interestingly, older people are more likely than younger to go to a company’s website after a good review (35 of 18-34 year-olds, 47% of 35-54 year-olds, 69% of 55+).